harold-thain/task-manager-api/README.md

-# task-manager-api
+# Task Management API

-A task management REST API with authentication and CRUD functionality.
+A REST API for managing personal tasks, built with FastAPI, SQLAlchemy, and JWT authentication.

 ## Project Overview